cnwangjie/furry-shell/README.md

 Or use `curl -L FILE_RAW_LINK | bash -s ARGS` to execute directly

+### Notes

+It is highly recommended **to run your application in Docker or other container environment** instead of to setup the host enviroment by a shell script.

 ### License

 **MIT License for all I code it**

+Follow the original license referenced (kept them in code comment)